George Halas: Decatur / Chicago Staleys / Bears

 Halas and Shaughnessy had created a revolutionary concept with the T-formation offense.
 The complex spins, turns, fakes, and all-around athletic versatility required to execute the scheme limited the possible players available.
 Halas believed he'd found the perfect quarterback for his new offense in Sid Luckman, a passing star at Columbia University.
 Luckman was a single wing tailback; the tailback is the primary runner and passer in that scheme.
 Luckman launched his Hall of Fame career playing quarterback for the Bears from 1939 to 1950.
 Halas was not satisfied with other players who succeeded Luckman under center.
 During this coaching stint, he had on the Bears roster two future Hall of Fame players, Bobby Layne in 1948 and George Blanda from 1949 to 1958.
 Other notable players included Heisman Trophy winner Johnny Lujack from 1948 to 1951 and Zeke Bratkowski from 1954 to 1960.
 Blanda played in the NFL until 1975; Bratkowski moved on the Los Angeles Rams before signing with Vince Lombardi's Green Bay Packers in 1963, where he played an important role as "super sub" to starter Bart Starr in winning three straight NFL championships in 1965–'66–'67; and Bobby Layne quarterbacked the Detroit Lions to three NFL championship games between 1952 and 1954, winning two.

-Halas entered the Navy again after the advent of World War II in 1942, with the rank of lieutenant commander.
-He served overseas for 20 months under the command of Admiral Chester Nimitz.
-His duties were supporting the welfare and recreational activities of the Seventh Fleet.
-He was awarded the Bronze Star during his recall and released from duty in 1946 with the rank of captain.
 While Halas was in the Navy, the Bears won another title in 1943 under Hunk Anderson and Luke Johnsos.
 Returning to the field in 1946, he coached the club for a third decade, again winning a title in his first year back as coach.
 That same year, Halas met with the Army Chief of Staff, General Dwight Eisenhower, the Navy Chief of Staff, Admiral Chester Nimitz, and the Air Force Chief of Staff, General Carl Spaatz, and offered to set up an annual charity football game, with the Bears as hosts, whose proceeds would go to the relief agencies of the armed forces.
 By mid-1957, proceeds from this game were $438,350.76 and proceeds from all games the Bears participated in between 1946 and 1957 were over $2 million.